 This session focuses on personnel strategies and related financial effects for nonprofits who are faced with impossible choices around service continuity, cost reduction, possible layoffs, program closures, and organizational survival.
 Join us as we consider various approaches to staffing as we manage through the fiscal fallout of the pandemic.
 The effects of service disruption, loss of funding, working from home, and widespread economic upset are forcing nonprofits of all types to balance many equally important priorities -- preserving our mission, sustaining our wonderful staff, and trying to maintain some semblance of business continuity.

-Curt Klotz, director of nonprofit innovation, CLA
+Curt Klotz, director of nonprofit innovation and Jessica Smith, HR consultant, CLA

 Sustainable Investing: A Governance Guide for Nonprofit Fiduciaries

 This is a time of fundamental change in the way investors look at opportunity and a significant part of that change comes from the application of sustainable investing concepts to investment analysis and portfolio construction.
 More and more nonprofits are seeking to align their behaviors with their values - including how they invest.
 In this session, we will address governance issues that are to be considered to nonprofits contemplating sustainable investing approaches.

 James Dykstal, senior consultant, DeMarche Associates; Daniel Lemm, director of finance and treasurer, Blandin Foundation; and Peg VanWagoner, senior consultant, DeMarche Associates

 1 - 2 p.m.
 Round 5 Breakout Sessions